YongoDavid/DEMO-2024-SEPTEMBER/README.md

 Sunday with a little bit of work!!
 My instagram project is now working 50%.
-The UI is good, there are just some few changes that need to be made.
+The UI is good, there are just some few changes that need to be made. and i have to push the fresh project again to QWASAR.